 Hypoglycemia can occur after a person eats a meal containing a large amount of carbohydrates (reactive hypoglycemia) if the body produces more insulin than is needed.
 However, this type of reaction is rare.
 In some cases, people with normal blood glucose levels experience symptoms that can be confused with hypoglycemia.

-After certain types of bariatric surgery Bariatric Surgery Bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss.
-In the United States, about 160,000 people have bariatric surgery each year.
-This number accounts... read more , such as gastric bypass surgery, sugars are absorbed very quickly, stimulating excess insulin production, which then may cause hypoglycemia.
+After certain types of bariatric surgery Metabolic and Bariatric Surgery Metabolic and bariatric (weight-loss) surgery alters the stomach, intestine, or both to produce weight loss in people have obesity or overweight and have metabolic disorders related to obesity... read more , such as gastric bypass surgery, sugars are absorbed very quickly, stimulating excess insulin production, which then may cause hypoglycemia.

-Problems with digestion of some sugars (fructose and galactose) and amino acids (leucine) may also cause hypoglycemia if an affected person eats foods containing those substances.
+Rare problems with metabolism of some sugars (fructose and galactose) and amino acids (leucine) may also cause hypoglycemia if an affected person eats foods containing those substances.

 Symptoms of Hypoglycemia